almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 It is very important to systematically manage and track changes to binary artifacts, such as open source packages, Docker images, VM images and build pipeline artifacts.
 A very good tool for something like this is Artifactory.
 It plays a crucial role in DevOps gating by providing a centralized and secure repository for binary artifacts.

 ## Optimal Branching Strategy
 The best branching strategy for commiting and managing code repositories will depend on your team's specific make-up and requirements.
-See my post on [DevOps Branchign Strategies]({% post_url 2023-10-24-branching-strategies %}) for help with this.
+See my post on [DevOps Branching Strategies]({% post_url 2023-10-24-branching-strategies %}) for help with this.

 ## Unit Testing with Appropriate Percentage (%) Code Coverage
 You might be wondering what an appropriate Unit Tes percentage coverage is.
 Well the answer is - IT DEPENDS.
 This will again depend on your team's specific make-up on team and/or developer maturity.
 I found [this discussion on StackOverflow](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why) nails this.
 In simple terms, a random number percentage (%) does not equal good code coverage.
 Tools such as SonarQube can help here.